Preston fan Craig's betting on a brilliant day for a 2020 wedding - with 10 out of 10 at the bookies.

 “At this stage of the season you do seem to get a lot of goals, particularly between teams looking to avoid relegation or achieve

-promotion against sides who are mid-table with little to play for,” explained Craig.
+promotion against sides who are mid-table with little to play for,” explained Craig, who teaches science at South Shore Academy in Blackpool..

 “That proved to be the correct formula and the cost of the wedding will be covered.”